OK-Emmanuel/Ok-Emmanuel/README.md

 ## About Me

-I'm a full-stack developer, entrepreneur, and mentor based in Lekki, Lagos.
-Through **Techifice** (https://techifice.com), I’ve collaborated with 30+ clients on successful digital projects and mentored hundreds of students to kickstart their tech journeys.
+I'm a full-stack developer, entrepreneur, and digital strategist.
+Through **Techifice** (https://techifice.com), I’ve collaborated with 50+ clients on successful digital projects and mentored hundreds of students to kickstart their tech journeys.
 I’m passionate about building products, leading teams, and inspiring the next wave of tech leaders.

 - Currently leveling up my MERN stack skills (MongoDB, Express.js, React, Node.js) for cutting-edge web solutions.
 - Worked on private repos for innovative client projects—think business tools and digital strategies.